dankuck/vue-easeljs/README.md

 * Hit areas
 * Filters

-There are no plans to implement these features, but pull requests are accepted:
+There are no plans to implement these features that EaselJS provides, but pull requests are accepted:

 * BitmapText
 * Buttons